 - too lesson-driven

-- too much competition for subject in current market
+- too much competition for the subject in the current market

-- age of character doesn’t fit age of audience
+- age of character doesn’t fit the age of the audience

 - lacks conflict

 - the topic is too overdone and the manuscript isn’t unique enough to stand out

 - not enough of a story arc

 - sent manuscript to someone who isn’t interested in the style presented